Pete Wylie: 1990–present

 For several years, Wylie expressed interest in releasing another record, as he had not made any "this century".
 In the autumn of 2017, Wylie released his first album of the 2010s, entitled Pete Sounds.
 It was made with donations via PledgeMusic, and then released on his own label.

 Personal life

-Wylie has a daughter called Mersey, who is also a musician.
-Her mother is an Australian.
+Wylie has a daughter, Mersey, who is a singer and musical director.
+Her mother is Australian.